 Like all other CPAP machines on the market, the Breas Z2 Auto is compatible with all CPAP masks.
 The AirMini, however, is a whole different story.

 ResMed designed the AirMini to only work with AirMini specific masks.
-Luckily, these AirMini specific masks cover all types and include nasal pillows, nasal and full face, so there is a mask for everyone.
+Luckily, these AirMini masks include nasal pillows, nasal and full face styles, so there is a mask for everyone.
 For the complete list of AirMini specific ResMed masks, check out our AirMini In-Depth Review.

-Now, there is a way to use any mask with the AirMini, thanks to ingenious third party manufacturers, but note that if you go with this mask and machine setup, you cannot use the HumidX/HumidX Plus HME capsules.
-If you want to add some humidification, you’ll have to use a generic HME such as the Z1/Z2 HME.
+Now, there is a way to use any mask with the AirMini, thanks to ingenious third party manufacturers.
+However, if you go with this setup, you cannot use the HumidX/HumidX Plus HME capsules.
+If you want to add humidification, you’ll need to use a generic HME such as the Z1/Z2 Universal HME.

-To use any CPAP mask with the AirMini, you will need an AirMini adapter and a non-heated hose.
-The AirMini adapter lets you connect the non-heated tubing to the device so you can use your favorite mask with your AirMini.
+To use any CPAP mask with the AirMini, you’ll need an AirMini Tubing Connector Adapter and a non-heated CPAP hose.
+The AirMini adapter lets you connect any non-heated tubing to the device so you can use your favorite mask with the AirMini.

 Data Access and Compliance Reporting

-Aside from mask compatibility, another major difference between the Z2 Auto and the AirMini is data access and the subsequent ability to generate compliance reports.
+Aside from mask compatibility, another major difference between the Z2 Auto and the AirMini is data access and the ability to generate compliance reports.
 Z2 Auto users can access their sleep data and generate compliance reports via the Nitelog app or the Breas DataViewer PC software.
-The only limitation is that the PC software only supports Windows OS.
+Note that the software is only compatible with Windows.

-2. Do you want the ability to access your detailed sleep data independently?
+- Do you want to access your detailed sleep data independently?

-If the ability to access detailed sleep data yourself is very important to you, then the Breas Z2 Auto is the better choice.
-With the AirMini, you must rely on a provider to access your compliance report.
+That said, if the ability to access detailed sleep data without relying on a provider is very important to you, then the Breas Z2 Auto is the better choice.
+With the AirMini, you need a provider to access your compliance report.
 There is no workaround.